QFinUWA/2022-Mean-Reversion-Team4/report.md

 The update rule for the stoploss could be implemented in a similar way to the takeprofit - however in our testing it gave negative improvements.
 Currently the only way the short position exits is if it hits the takeprofit or the stoploss - however the need for a takeprofit is debatable - as long as the stoploss is non-decreasing we can always realise our profits.

 Secondly, the logic we chose to investigate used three different tried and tested market indicators, however the rules for when to enter or exit a position was arbitary.
 A future improvement could be to use each market measure and combine them into a single value between -1 and 1 that incidicates when to buy and sell based on mean reversion.
 Each indicator would be weighted by a machine learning model that optimises the weights for a specific stock.

+Moreover, in our startegy we relied on technichal indicators as the fundamentals cannot indicate about oversold or overbought market sentiment.
+But, this causes limitations as without fundamentals we cannot predict the direction of the trendline.
+In mean reversion especially in automated strategy with strict stoploss, one needs a way to check the direction of tha base trendline( upwards, flat, downwards) because otherwise the win rate reduces even if the underlying strategy was accurate.

 Lastly, there are multiple hyperparamters to our algorithm.
 For example, the MACD moving average window sizes, thresholds for RSI, STOPLOSS percentage, stochastic threshold, etc. The values presented in our algorithm were picked based on common best practice - however these parameters should be optimsed for a specific asset.
 This can be done through manual testing, further financial analysis or as an optimisation task for machine learning.